+(44) The DO will assign the complaint to a suitable AO.

+- a.
+The AO must be a senior member of staff, at Director level or higher. - b.
+The AO must not be from the same faculty as the respondent. - c.
+The AO should not have a conflict of interest in relation to the respondent.
+Conflicts of interest must be managed in accordance with the Conflicts of Interest Policy and the Conflicts of Interest Procedure.

-- (38) The DO will assign the complaint to a suitable AO. - (39) The AO will conduct a preliminary assessment within a timely manner and in no less than 40 working days of the receipt of the complaint by the DO. - (40) The AO is authorised by the University to secure all documents and other evidence necessary to undertake the assessment.
-The AO will prepare and retain records of the assessment in accordance with the Records Management Policy. - (41) During the assessment, the AO will contact the person or persons to against whom the complaint is made (the Respondent) in writing and will: - a. notify the Respondent of the complaint and advise them that an assessment of a potential breach is underway; - b. ensure the notification provides sufficient details about the complaint to allow the Respondent to understand the nature of the complaint and respond; - c. invite the Respondent to meet with the AO, with the option to bring a support person.
-A record of any meetings must be prepared and the Respondent provided with a copies; - d. offer to clarify any aspects of the complaint with the Respondent unless inappropriate to do so; and - e. invite the Respondent to provide a written response in no less than 10 working days. - (42) During the assessment the AO will, where necessary: - a. seek further information from the Complainant and the Respondent; - b. seek the involvement of those in supervisory roles in the potential breach; - c. consider the need to involve other institutions, stakeholders or external experts in the matter; - d. consult with one or more experts to provide specific or independent advice about the conduct of the assessment. - (43) After completing the assessment, the AO will present a preliminary assessment report to the DO.
-This report must include: - a. recommendations for further action;
+(45) The AO will conduct a preliminary assessment in a timely manner and in no more than 40 working days of the receipt of the complaint by the DO.

+(46) The AO is authorised by the University to secure all documents and other evidence necessary to undertake the assessment.
+The AO will prepare and retain records of the assessment in accordance with the Records and Information Management Policy and Procedure.

+(47) During the assessment, the AO may contact the person or persons against whom the complaint is made (the respondent) in writing.
+If the AO contacts the respondent they will:

+- a. notify the respondent of the complaint and advise them that an assessment of a potential breach is underway; - ensure the notification provides sufficient details about the complaint to allow the respondent to understand the nature of the complaint and respond; - c. invite the respondent to meet with the AO, with the option to bring a support person.
+A record of any meetings must be prepared and the respondent provided with a copy; - d. offer to clarify any aspects of the complaint with the respondent unless inappropriate to do so; and - e. invite the respondent to provide a written response in no less than 10 working days.

+(48) During the assessment the AO will, where necessary:

+- a. seek further information from the complainant and the respondent; - b. seek the involvement of those in supervisory roles in the potential breach; - c. consider the need to involve other institutions, stakeholders or external experts in the matter; - d. consult with one or more experts to provide specific or independent advice about the conduct of the assessment.

+(49) After completing the assessment, the AO will present a preliminary assessment report to the DO.
+This report must include: